Dr Valbona Muzaka

 Bona Muzaka joined the department in September 2012, having held positions at the University of Sheffield and the University of Southampton previously.
 She has a BA (First) in Finance and Economics, an MA (Distinction) in International Relations, and a PhD in Politics (University of Sheffield).
 Before joining academia, Bona worked in the banking sector and briefly at the UN High Commission for Human Rights.
-She is currently a Fellow of the Higher Education Academy (UK), an Honorary Research Fellow of the Political Economy Research Institute (University of Sheffield) and an editor of New Political Economy.
+She is currently a Fellow of the Higher Education Academy (UK), an Honorary Research Fellow of the Political Economy Research Institute (University of Sheffield) - see her blogs here - and an editor of New Political Economy.
 Bona has been a visiting researcher at a number of institutions, including the University of Stockholm (Sweden), the Indian Council for Research on International Economic Relations (New Delhi, India), the Fundação Getulio Vargas (Rio de Janeiro, Brazil) and the Universidade Federal de Minas Gerais (Belo Horizonte, Brazil).
 She is fluent in English, Albanian and Italian, used to be fluent in Spanish and is now learning Portuguese.

 - Knowledge Economy